Skip to content

 • Orilissa is a newer medication available in two strengths: 150mg QD and 200mg BID.
 Both doses treat endometriosis with fewer side effects than Lupron.

-• Surgical management – Diagnostic laparoscopy remains the only true way to diagnosis endometriosis.
+• Surgical management – Diagnostic laparoscopy remains the only true way to diagnose endometriosis.
 Destruction or removal of the implants can be accomplished during the same procedure.
 Sometimes removal of a fallopian tube or ovary is necessary.
-Hysterectomy is considered only as the last resort.
+Hysterectomy is considered only as a last resort.

-As a physician who is board certified in two women’s health specialties [obstetrics and gynecology (FACOG) and Female Pelvic Medicine & Reconstructive Surgery (FPMRS), also known as urogynecology], I have a great deal of experience and expertise treating women’s gynecological conditions, including endometriosis.
-Beyond my experience and expertise, I am most proud of my reputation for treating my patients with dignity and respect in addressing many common, but sensitive, issues.
+As a physician who is board-certified in two women’s health specialties [obstetrics and gynecology (FACOG) and Female Pelvic Medicine & Reconstructive Surgery (FPMRS), also known as urogynecology], Dr. Robison has a great deal of experience and expertise treating women’s gynecological conditions, including endometriosis.
+Beyond his experience and expertise, he is proud to have a reputation for treating his patients with dignity and respect in addressing many common but sensitive issues.

-If you are suffering from any of the symptoms of endometriosis or other GYN concerns, please call our office at (910) 509-0103 to make an appointment ASAP.
+If you are suffering from any of the symptoms of endometriosis or other GYN concerns, please call our office at (910) 509-0103 to make an appointment.